rdeavila/rdeavila/README.md

 these are some of my personal projects

-* [almalinux and termux mirrors](https://mirrors.rda.run): a mirror site for almalinux and termux
 * [almalinux mirrors report](https://mirrors-report.rda.run): update propagation info for all almalinux mirrors
 * [chef server file upload](https://github.com/rdeavila/chef-server-file-upload):
   upload files to chef server using knife upload command